- Written by Dr.Mehmet Demircioglu

 A high graft number becomes a warning sign when it is used to impress the patient before a real plan is explained.
 Some clinics know that patients often feel reassured by big numbers, especially when they are afraid of a thin result.

-But the donor area is not an unlimited bank.
+But the donor area has a limited lifetime supply.
 Every graft taken from the donor area is permanently removed from that area.

 If too many grafts are extracted too aggressively, the patient may gain coverage in the front but lose the natural look of the donor area.
-This is one of the reasons I pay so much attention to the donor area in hair transplant planning.
+That risk is why the donor area in hair transplant planning deserves careful attention.

-Large numbers can be appropriate in selected patients with strong donor capacity and advanced hair loss.
-But they should be planned with caution, staged when needed, and performed with respect for the remaining donor reserve.
+Large numbers can be appropriate in specific cases with strong donor capacity and advanced hair loss.
+But they need to be planned cautiously, staged when needed, and performed with respect for the remaining donor reserve.

-The warning sign is not only the number itself.
-The warning sign is when nobody explains why that number is safe for you.
+The risk is not only the number itself.
+The risk is when nobody explains why that number is safe for you.

-If a clinic says every patient needs a very large number, I would not call that medical planning.
-I would call it a pattern.
+If a clinic says every patient needs a very large number, that is not medical planning.
+It is a pattern.

-The safest graft number is not the highest number.
+The right graft number is not the highest number.
 It is the number that gives the best visual benefit while protecting your future options.

 Why does the donor area matter more than the number itself?